romeerez/orchid-orm/packages/docs/src/guide/query-builder.md

 const result = await query1.merge(query2).take()
 ```

-Main info such as table name, column types, will not be overridden by `.merge(query)`,
+Main info such as table name, and column types, will not be overridden by `.merge(query)`,
 but all other query data will be merged if possible (`select`, `where`, `join`, `with`, and many others),
 or will be used from provided query argument if not possible to merge (`as`, `onConflict`, returning one or many).

 ## toSql

-Call `toSql` on a query to get an object with `text` SQL string and `values` array of binding values:
+Call `toSql` on a query to get an object with a `text` SQL string and a `values` array of binding values:

 ```ts
 const sql = Table.select('id', 'name').where({ name: 'name' }).toSql()